NorwegianVeterinaryInstitute/BioinfTraining/techstuff.md

 ### 2. Use #SBATCH --array

-This sbatch command is added to the slurm script, and it will start as many jobs as requested.
+This Sbatch command is added to the slurm script, and it will start as many jobs as requested.
 For instance:

 ```
  #SBATCH --array=0-89
 ```
-This will start ``90 jobs`` in the following mannner: request 10 jobs and then sleep several minutes.
+This will start ``90 jobs`` in the following manner: request 10 jobs and then sleep several minutes.
 Then check if all 10 have started.
 If so request another 10.
 If not, request as many so that only 10 jobs are waiting.
 It will continue with this until all 90 jobs are started.
 This a more social behaviour to request resources on Abel.

 ```
 Q: What happens if the number of requested jobs is not equal to the number of input datasets?